GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 PipelineState stores two kinds of outside-IR state:

 * The state set by the front-end calling methods in Pipeline, such as the vertex input descriptions.
-  For a pipeline compile using BuilderRecorder, this state gets written into the IR as metadata in `PipelineState::Link`, and read out the first time PipelineState is used in the middle-end.
+  This state gets written into the IR as metadata in `PipelineState::Link`, and read out the first time PipelineState is used in the middle-end.
   Thus this kind of state can be considered a cache of information that is in IR metadata, and in theory could be re-read if necessary at any point in the pass flow, although that does not